orsonteodoro/oiledmachine-overlay/README.md

 [electron-app.eclass](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/eclass/electron-app.eclass)
 for ways to control vulnerability patching using per-package environmental variables.

-The app-portage/npm-secaudit package is optional but provides adding npm and electron packages to the @npm-security-update set if a vulnerability was found.

 ### .NET Framework stack or .NET Core stack

 (May be revised)